Raza v. New York

 Slow Violence

 The NYPD deployed uniformed and plainclothes police officers, informants, and in their silent omni-presence slowly eroded trust in the plaintiffs’ respective communities.
 There was no sensational moment of police transgression, no raids or smashed doors.
 Rather, there were accumulated threats and suspicions, accusations and looming fears.
-This kind of violence, subtle and perhaps even “intangible” in the traditional use of that word, is analogous to Rob Nixon’s use of “slow violence” to refer to the slow degradation of ecosystems and their dependent communities.
+This kind of violence, subtle and perhaps even “intangible” in the traditional use of that word, is analogous to Rob Nixon’s use of “slow violence” to refer to the slow degradation of ecosystems and their dependent communities."Tangible Evidence"

 Prior to the Raza v.
 City of New York case, there were no precedent for suing successfully on the grounds of surveillance.
 Judges dismissed charges against the police in the Hassan v.
-City of New York trial of 2012, for example, on the grounds that there was no “evidence of tangible harm.”
+City of New York trial of 2012, for example, on the grounds that there was no “evidence of tangible harm.”Self-Censorship

 The NYPD's unconstitutional and Islamophobic surveillance practices are backed up by literature they produce such as the 2007 report: “Radicalization in the West: the Homegrown Threat.”
 This contains assertions such as:

-In addition, the NYPD actually instructed its undercover cops to actively provoke people into saying things they deemed incriminating.
+“As these young Muslims explore their Islamic identity, their activist spirit causes them to gravitate to the more militant message of jihadi-Salafi Islam—a message that calls for aggressive action rather than steadfastness and patience.”In addition, the NYPD actually instructed its undercover cops to actively provoke people into saying things they deemed incriminating.
 Shamiur Rahman, the former NYPD informant who was involved in spying on Raza, Dandia, and Elshinawy, admitted in an op-ed that he would try to “bait” people into saying potentially incriminating things.
-He was instructed by the police to use a strategy that they called “create and capture,” whereby he would start a provocative conversation in order to then record the responses of the people around him.
+He was instructed by the police to use a strategy that they called “create and capture,” whereby he would start a provocative conversation in order to then record the responses of the people around him.6

 Practices of self-censorship and code-switching were used by all plaintiffs as measures to protect themselves.
 The complaint detailed the following about Imam Raza:

 “Raza does not discuss in his sermons or with his congregants certain topics that might be perceived by the NYPD or its informants as controversial or that might be taken out of context.
 These topics include current events like the war in Afghanistan.
-They also include the concept of jihad, which Im am Raza refrains from discussing despite his belief that jihad, which means “struggle,” concerns the internal and universal struggle for human self-improvement, that it is a struggle in which all human beings are engaged, and that it is the most important struggle in Islam.”
+They also include the concept of jihad, which Im am Raza refrains from discussing despite his belief that jihad, which means “struggle,” concerns the internal and universal struggle for human self-improvement, that it is a struggle in which all human beings are engaged, and that it is the most important struggle in Islam.”8

 In a 2016 op-ed Elshinawy wrote:

 “After 2013, I began creating mental filters through which to run my speech in sermons and among my peers holding back anything that could be seen as controversial.
 In my lectures, I played down Islamic values of valor and heroism, worrying that informants would assume, incorrectly, that I was promoting aggression or violence.
-I hesitated before publicly discussing the devastation faced by innocent civilians in the Muslim world, in case someone distorted my lessons on empathy as something “anti-American.”
+I hesitated before publicly discussing the devastation faced by innocent civilians in the Muslim world, in case someone distorted my lessons on empathy as something “anti-American.”9

 Dandia too, echoed these sentiments.
 In an interview, he said the following:

 “The idea that there is potentially a mechanism watching you forces you to surveil yourself.
 You have to be conscious of what words you use, what terminology you use, the ideas you allow yourself to engage with.
-You know that you wouldn’t be saying anything wrong but it is about how they can be misconstrued in the worst possible way.”
+You know that you wouldn’t be saying anything wrong but it is about how they can be misconstrued in the worst possible way.”10(Asad Dandia)

 Dandia takes the concept of code-switching further to demonstrate the pressure to overcompensate to prove one’s innocence.

 “You not only self surveil but you go out of your way to try to declare the opposite of what people would label against you.
 On the topic of Jihad for example, an Islamophobe or state entity might say that Muslims preach violent Jihad.
 A person who feels as if they’re being surveilled wouldn’t just not speak about it but they would only speak about it in that it refers exclusively to an internal spiritual struggle without talking about the classical jurisprudence on Jihad which had to do with military warfare.
-People don’t talk about these things even on a theoretical academic level.”
+People don’t talk about these things even on a theoretical academic level.”11

 The Importance of Community